CLC

 Utah

-Division of Occupational and Professional Licensing (DOPL)
+Division of Professional Licensing

 Virginia